Satjpatel/NeuralNetworkOnFPGA/README.md

 This exercise serves as a foundational step in exploring the implementation of machine learning models on hardware platforms like FPGAs, which can be more efficient for certain types of computations.

-I plan to take this project forward with making an FPGA implementation of an audio autoencoder in the coming weeks.

 A consistent data format used for **fixed point arithmetic** this entire project:

 | Signed Bit |  Integer Bits | Fractional Bits |